-Just How Do You Get Your Pages Indexed by Google and Bing?
+Just How To Get Your Pages Indexed by Google and Bing?

 To be honest, there are many factors that could be involved, but in this article I will just highlight the main things you need to do and check.